brunoarine/substance-problem-study/README.md

 5. Does making healthy choices (e.g., not smoking or eating plant-based diets) correlate negatively with substance abuse?

 And last but not least, I try to predict substance abuse with just the above criteria using a simple Logistic Regression model with L2 regularization.

+## Disclaimer

+This study has a few major caveats:

+- There are too few positive cases in the dataset, which can drastically affect the statistical power of the model's predictions.
+- The model assumes that frequent drinking and drug using automatically translates into substance abuse problems, which may not always be the case.

+Because of these drawbacks, **I strongly recommend against using this project as the basis for any decision involving human lives.** Even if it was a peer reviewed study (which it is not), more data and careful analysis would be required for any serious public policy regarding substance abuse.

 ## Results